POrwell/Project1_A_Dogs_Quest_For_Home/README.md

 ## Backlog
 # Splash
-- Additional key control (see gameplay) *

 # Gameplay
 - Canvas images change to add sense of movement
 - SFX noises *
-- Space or enter key must be hit to collect resources or they are lost.
-Not simple collision *

 # Gameover
 - High score printed *